dotnet/docs-maui/docs/platform-integration/communication/contacts.md

 <!-- markdownlint-disable MD024 -->
 # [Android](#tab/android)

-- The `cancellationToken` parameter in the `GetAllAsync` method is only used on Windows.
+- The `cancellationToken` parameter in the `GetAllAsync` method isn't supported.

 # [iOS](#tab/ios)

-- The `cancellationToken` parameter in the `GetAllAsync` method is only used on Windows.
+- The `cancellationToken` parameter in the `GetAllAsync` method isn't supported.
 - The iOS platform doesn't support the `DisplayName` property natively, thus, the `DisplayName` value is constructed as "GivenName FamilyName".

 # [Windows](#tab/windows)